ourlord/GdbPointerPrinter/README.md

       Obj obj1;
       Obj obj2;
     };

     A* a_ptr;

-Then in GDB, do
+To print out the value of `param1` in `a_ptr`, execute the following command within GDB:

     ppx a_ptr param1

-This command will return the content of param1 for the *a_ptr* object.

-If you don't type in any componenet, the command will just show you all components in the object.
+If no member is specified (i.e. `ppx a_ptr`), all the contents of `a_ptr` will be printed.

+Alternatively, to show verbose output, execute the command:

+    source PxPrinterVerbose.py

-To use the verbose output, just source the *PxPrinterVerbose.py* and use *ppv* instead of *ppx*.
+and use `ppv` instead of `ppx`, like so:

+    ppv a_ptr param1

+**Note**: This tool is still under development and construction.